-Question 6-You sald you examined the alleged blood spots on the second floor on Monday following the murder.
-Evidence was offered to show that the blood spots had been chipped up before you could have come to the factory.
+Question 6-You said you examined the alleged blood spots on the second floor on Monday following the murder.
+Evidence was offered to show that the blood spots had been chipped up hefore you could have come to the factory.
 How do you explain this?
-Was anyone with you when you examined these alleged blood spots?
+Was any one with you when you examined these alleged blood spots?
 Answer-Messrs.
-Schiff.
-Stelker, Zigancke, Quinn, Darley, Campbell and Halloway, were with me when I csamined the alleged "blood spots."
-The police had taken up only a few chips from the spot, which I examined.
-They didn't take away the whole spot, nor did they take up the floor.
+Schiff, Stelker, Zigancke, Quinn.
+Darley, Campbell, and Halloway were with me when I examined the alleged "blood spots."
+The police had taken up only a few chips from the spot, and left the remainder of the spot, which I examined.
+They didn't take away the whole spot nor did they take up the floor.